Table of Contents

 The answer is editing the parent theme is risky, it can obsolete your website and if you do the theme updates, your website will be ruined.

-So, we have created a child theme that will override WooCommerce’s default styling.
+So, we create a child theme that will override WooCommerce’s default styling.

 Also Read: Customize WooCommerce Product Page